-Used golf carts don’t have a Blue Book for determining value, so you will have to look at the average price people are asking for and paying in the classifieds.
+There isn’t a golf cart Kelly’s Blue Book for determining value, so you will have to look at the average golf cart price people are asking for and paying in the classifieds.
 Check Craigslist and eBay also to get a good ballpark idea.

 The following sections in this article should help narrow down your choices

 A used golf cart’s price can also depend on how many options the previous owner has installed.
-If I’m going to be working on the cart by myself and don’t want a turn-key basic cart, I will be purchasing one that has only the basics and all the customizations will be to my tastes.
+If I’m going to be working on the cart by myself and want a turn-key basic cart.
+I will be purchasing one that has only the basics and all the customizations will be done to my tastes.

-An electric golf cart will have the expensive golf cart batteries (not the same as automotive batteries) to consider.
-Always remembering that the average battery life is 5-7 years, check the date stamped on the battery terminal and determine how much longer before replacement is necessary.
+An electric golf cart will have expensive golf cart batteries (not the same as automotive batteries) to consider.
+Always remember that the average battery life is 5-7 years, check the date stamped on the battery terminal, and determine how much longer before replacement is necessary.

 Golf cart tires would be the next things to take into consideration for replacement.
 Checking them for rubber rot (especially carts from a very hot and dry climate like Arizona) and the degree of wear and can be checked out and added to the overall price consideration.